Amazon workers in Alabama get a do-over in union election

-In a 20-page decision, the regional director for the NLRB focused much attention on Amazon's installation of a U.S. Postal Service mail box at the main employee entrance, which may have created the false impression that the company was the one conducting the election process.
-The regional director also refuted the Amazon's position that it was making voting easier and was trying to encourage as high a turnout as possible.
+In a 20-page decision, the regional director for the NLRB Lisa Henderson focused much attention on Amazon's installation of a U.S. Postal Service mail box at the main employee entrance, which may have created the false impression that the company was the one conducting the election process.
+Henderson also rejected Amazon's argument that it was making voting easier and was trying to encourage as high a turnout as possible.

-“The employer’s flagrant disregard for the board’s typical mail-ballot procedure compromised the authority of the board and made a free and fair election impossible," according to the decision.
+“The employer’s flagrant disregard for the board’s typical mail-ballot procedure compromised the authority of the board and made a free and fair election impossible," Henderson said in her decision.
 “By installing a postal mailbox at the main employee entrance, the employer essentially highjacked the process and gave a strong impression that it controlled the process.
-This dangerous and improper message to employees destroys trust in the board’s processes and in the credibility of the election results. “
+This dangerous and improper message to employees destroys trust in the board’s processes and in the credibility of the election results."

 The RWDSU charged Amazon with illegal misconduct during the first vote.
-In August, the hearing officer at NLRB who presided over the case determined that Amazon violated labor law and recommended that the regional director set aside the results and direct another election.
+In August, the NLRB hearing officer who presided over the case determined that Amazon violated labor law and recommended Henderson set aside the results and direct another election.

 About 53% of the nearly 6,000 workers cast ballots during the first election.